-The Committee monitors the financial reporting, the effectiveness of internal control over financial reporting, internal audit activities and the risk management system to support the Board's quality control work.
+The Committee monitors the financial reporting, the effectiveness of internal control over financial reporting. internal audit activities and the risk management system to support the Board's quality control work.
 The Committee also stays informed about annual statutory audits.
 It assesses the external auditor's independence and receives information of, and approves the performance of, significant non-audit services.

 The Committee presents its findings and proposals to the Board, prior to the Board's decision.
-The Committee met four times during 2021.
-The major topics discussed are listed on the previous page.
+The Committee met four times during 2022.